By FLORIDA BAPTIST WITNESS

 “We are really embarking now on a dramatic change where we can no longer measure ourselves just on how many children are in care, but really measure ourselves on how much child abuse is occurring in our communities,” said Wilkins, who served as a trustee of Florida Baptist Children’s Homes before his government appointment.

 Mike Watkins agrees.
-He’s the CEO of Big Bend Community Based Care, lead agency for child welfare in the Second and Fourteenth Judicial Circuits, and has investigated some of Florida’s most horrific child abuse cases, including the missing child case of Rilya Wilson – which also prompted reforms – in 2001.
+He’s the CEO of Big Bend Community Based Care, lead agency for child welfare in the Second and has investigated some of Florida’s most horrific child abuse cases, including the missing child case of Rilya Wilson – which also prompted reforms – in 2001.

 “The system is definitely better, just in my career, the last 22 years,” Watkins said.
 “I can’t think of any of those tragedies that didn’t result in positive improvements to the system.”